-Note: This figure demonstrates the model parameters that most affect the cost per QALY of CardioMEMS therapy.
+Note: This figure demonstrates the model parameters that most affect the cost per QALY of the CardioMEMS device.
 The solid black line represents the cost-effectiveness in the base case.
 Only the analysis of device durability crosses the \$150,000 threshold (dashed black line).